SwiftERM Hyper-personalisation for ecommerce email marketing

 The Marketing Automation Software Guide

-Marketing automation software is an advanced platform designed to help marketers capture leads, nurture them further down the funnel, and analyze lead behaviour and campaign performance.
+Marketing automation software is an advanced platform designed to help marketers capture leads, nurture them further down the funnel, and analyse lead behaviour and campaign performance.
 No longer experimental technology, marketing automation tools are now an essential resource for B2C and B2B marketing and sales departments looking to grow their business.

 Marketing automation (MA) software is often compared to customer relationship management (CRM) software as they have overlapping functionality.
-But CRMs currently function as the go-to platform for sales departments, whereas MA platforms are built to scale and accelerate marketing efforts while making each touch more personalised and focused.
+However, CRMs currently function as the go-to platform for sales departments, whereas MA platforms are built to scale and accelerate marketing efforts while making each touch more personalised and focused.

 Unfortunately, there are a great number of misconceptions about what exactly marketing automation software is and what it does.
 With so many different marketing automation tools on the market today, it’s important to have an understanding of what they offer, as well as how they differentiate themselves from one another.
 This guide is meant to clarify some of those differences.